Somerset-LDP/Discovery/patient/README.md

 The project exposes two Lambdas both of which are deployed as Docker images -

-* Linkage Service - intended to be used by Data pipelines.
+* Matching Service - intended to be used by Data pipelines.
 Returns a stable patient identifier (verified or temporary) so ingestion can continue without waiting for remote MPI lookups.
 * Verification Service - runs asynchronously sweeping up temporary patient records marking them as verified where appropriate

-### Linkage Service
+### Matching Service

 #### Request/Response format